docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 The Functions panel, and the flyout menu at the top right of the document window, both offer lists of functions defined in the current document.
 When you select a function in either list, the document jumps directly to that function definition in the code.

-CHAPTER 2: The ExtendScript Toolkit

-The Script Editor

-20

 Bookmarks
 The Edit > Bookmarks menu allows you to set and clear navigation points in your text.
 The F2 function key is the default shortcut key for the bookmark commands: